 Collectives El Ombú (in Paysandú, north-eastern Uruguay) and Los Parientes (in Treinta y Tres, eastern Uruguay) also stood out for their food sharing efforts during the months of crisis.

-Food sovereignty and agroecology are the way
+Food sovereignty in Uruguay and agroecology are the way

 Graciela González is a woman farmer and a delegate in the Seeds Network general coordination.
 She and her family live by National Route 7, in Piedra Sola district near San Jacinto city in Canelones.
 She is a member of the Calmañana cooperative and her main area of work is producing aromatic and medicinal plants.